Mark Tillmon

 Mark Anthony Tillmon (born February 11, 1968) is an American former basketball professional player.

 High school career

-Tillmon was born in Little Rock, Arkansas but attended high school at Gonzaga College in Washington, D.C. where he was a teammate of Perry Carter, another highly recruited player.
+Tillmon was born in Little Rock, Arkansas but attended Gonzaga College High School in Washington, D.C. where he was a teammate of Perry Carter, another highly recruited player.
 Tillmon had a successful career at Gonzaga, being regarded as one of the best guards of his class.
-He averaged 22.1 points, 6.8 rebounds and 3.4 assists during his senior year, he was selected in the Parade All-America fourth team and was named a McDonald's All-American.
+He averaged 22.1 points, 6.8 rebounds and 3.4 assists during his senior year, he was selected to the Parade All-America fourth team and was named a McDonald's All-American.
 In the 1986 McDonald's All-American Boys Game he did not score, going 0/3 from the field and 0/1 from the free throw line.
 He also played in the Capital Classic, another high school All-Star game, where he had a much better performance, scoring 18 points shooting 9/16.
 He was considered a reliable scorer with good playmaking skills.